-March to the "Old French Lines," where French Soldiers entrenched themselves during the epic Battle of Carillon on July 8, 1758.
-Join Fort Ticonderoga’s Fife and Drum Corps to lay wreaths and remember the day-long battle that cost the British & French Armies over 2500 casualties.
-The Battle of Carillon would prove to be France’s greatest victory of the French & Indian War, one which sealed Ticonderoga’s legacy around the Atlantic world.
-The Carillon Battlefield at Fort Ticonderoga preserves the largest series of untouched 18th-century earthworks surviving in North America.
+Join Fort Ticonderoga’s Fifes and Drums to lay wreaths and remember the men who fell in the climactic 1758 Battle of Carillon.
+Feel the power of the site and remember the day-long battle where the British had suffered casualties of nearly 2,000 men killed and wounded.
+The Battle of Carillon would prove to be France’s greatest victory of the French & Indian War.
+Preserved on the Carillon Battlefield at Fort Ticonderoga is the largest series of untouched 18th-century earthworks surviving in North America.

-11:30am: Battle of the Carillon Commemoration (Beginning at the American Flag)
+11:30 am: Battle of Carillon Commemoration (beginning at the America flag)

 March behind the Fifes and Drums of Fort Ticonderoga up to the Carillon battlefield to lay a wreath in remembrance of this immense battle.

-12:00pm: Carillon Battlefield Tour (Begins at the Black Watch Cairn)
+12:00 pm: Carillon Battlefield Tour (beginning at the Black Watch Cairn)